NanoBioPhotonics-Strathclyde/M4All/README.md

 For FreeCAD and STL design files please see the [3D Printer Design Files](https://github.com/NanoBioPhotonics-Strathclyde/M4All/tree/main/3D%20Printer%20Design%20Files) folder.
 This section also includes build instructions.

+Note: We have also included modified designs from the OpenFlexure project (https://openflexure.org/projects/microscope/).
+Original designs and modifications are detailed in the design folders in accordance with the CERN Open Hardware Licence.

 ## Control Software

 For microscope control software please see [Control Software](https://github.com/NanoBioPhotonics-Strathclyde/M4All/tree/main/Control%20Software).